 To update policies that haven't been modified since November 9, 2021 to use modern authentication, make a temporary change to the policy's access requirements.
 We recommend changing and saving the Require Encrypted backups cloud setting, which will upgrade the policy to use modern authentication.
 Once the altered policy has the status value Turned on, the email profile has been upgraded.
 You may then revert the temporary change to the policy.

 During the upgrade process, the email profile will be updated on the iOS device and the user will be prompted to enter their username and password.

 If your devices are using certificate-based authentication, they will be unaffected when Basic authentication is turned off in Exchange Online later this year.
 Only devices authenticating directly using Basic authentication will be affected.

-Certificate-based authentication is still legacy authentication and as such will be blocked by Azure AD conditional access policies that block legacy authentication.
-For more information see Block legacy authentication - Azure Active Directory.
+Certificate-based authentication is still legacy authentication and as such will be blocked by Microsoft Entra Conditional Access policies that block legacy authentication.
+For more information see Block legacy authentication - Microsoft Entra ID.